natasha-ironhack/cedar-pine-client/README.md

 --after logging in, redirect to user page DONE --random number on confirmation page DONE
 --put sign up and log in on same page DONE

---hide checkout button until after products are added to cart --make green outline for cedar and pine logo
+--put shopping cart on right side of browser   DONE --Make footer stick to bottom of browser   DONE-ish --hide checkout button until after products are added to cart   DONE --after adding a candle, redirect back to candle page    DONE

---make instagram icon bigger
+--—candle filter    PARTIALLY DONE

+--make green outline for cedar and pine logo
 --fix payment info in url
---put shopping cart on right side of browser
-—candle filter
---Make footer stick to bottom of browser
---—button to fill in delivery address if same as billing address --after adding a candle, redirect back to candle page --for the edit page: make it so it's okay to only edit one part and it changes just that part
+--—button to fill in delivery address if same as billing address --for the edit page: make it so it's okay to only edit one part and it changes just that part